Global phase space structures in a model of passive descent: Equilibrium points of the system

 From the criterion given by (\ref{eq:fixed-point-condition}), we show the numerically computed bifurcation diagrams for the three examples considered in this work below in Figure \ref{fig:Bifurcation}.
 These bifurcation diagrams are numerically found by pseudo-arclength continuation, and show the critical glide angle for each fixed point, $\gamma^*$, as a function of the pitch angle parameter $\theta$.
 The colors indicate the equilibrium type, with blue points signifying stable nodes, purple points signifying sable foci, and red points signifying saddle points.

-Note that this proof only deals with the appearance and number of fixed points, and does not preclude the possibility of Hopf bifurcations, which are possible within this model \cite[Supplement]{yeaton_global_2017}.
-The appearance and character of such bifurcations is left to future work.
+Note that this proof only deals with the appearance and number of fixed points, and does not preclude the possibility of Hopf bifurcations, which are possible within this model and discussed in Appendix \ref{appendix}.
+The global bifurcation which connects the terminal velocity manifold and limit cycles is beyond the scope of the present paper and is left to future work.
+In fact, for the three example airfoils considered here, no Hopf bifurcation occurs, although it could be possible for other airfoils \cite{yeaton_global_2017}.